fedora-infra/maubot-pretix-invite/README.md

 ## Dependencies
 External things the bot needs to run well:
-- python dependencies from requirements.txt
-- a public facing web address (optionally with HTTPS, this is for webhook calls from pretix).
+- (If using the webhook/automatic invite feature) a public facing web address, optionally with HTTPS.
-- credentials for pretix
+- Access to a pretix account
-- a pretix event to invite people to (and therefore a pretix account)
+- A pretix event that your pretix account can manage
-- a matrix homeserver to connect to with the [credentials](https://webapps.stackexchange.com/a/138497) for an account on this homeserver
+- A matrix homeserver that is willing to create an account for your bot

 ## Basic Setup